Does stimulating the brain to improve performance really work?

 Stimulating the brain to boost performance: towards neuro-doping?

-Some authors have already argued that tDCS can be considered a new form of doping, although skepticism about the validity and reproducibility of tDCS effects has also been voiced. tDCS can potentially enhance sporting performance in two ways, either by modulating brain activation just prior to a sporting event, or by reorganizing the activity of the cerebral cortex after multiple applications (hypothesis of greater neural efficiency).
+Some authors have already argued that tDCS can be considered a new form of doping, although skepticism about the validity and reproducibility of tDCS effects has also been voiced. tDCS can potentially enhance sporting performance in two ways, either by modulating brain activation just before a sporting event, or by reorganizing the activity of the cerebral cortex after multiple applications (hypothesis of greater neural efficiency).
 As discussed in the previous section, recent meta-analyses take a very reserved stance on the acute effects of tDCS on performance, and no studies have yet been conducted on the effects of chronic tDCS administration on physical performance.

 In the field of sports doping, brain stimulation was first experimented with by Soviet athletes in the 1970s.
 Although still in its early experimental stages, tDCS appears to satisfy only a single criterion defined by the World Anti-Doping Agency, namely the potential to enhance sporting performance.
 It remains to be established whether this represents a violation of the spirit of sport, and whether tDCS represents a real or potential risk to the athlete's health.
 Although no serious adverse side effects have been reported in healthy participants, many uncertainties exist regarding the prolonged use of tDCS.
 Determining whether or not an athlete has used a tDCS protocol prior to a competition is impossible and could open up an unprecedented scenario for anti-doping control strategies.